 I didn’t always appreciate Maoz Tzur.
 Our Shul has a minhag to sing it before Maariv, with last verse repetitions, and it usually delays Maariv by about five minutes.
 I would sometimes get a little annoyed.
 I would take out a sefer.
 Or grudgingly sing along, as I wondered whether this delay in davening was really necessary.

-This year I feel differently.
+A few years ago my feelings changed.
 While thinking through the “Miracles of Chanukah” sugya, I came to realize that lighting the Chanukah menorah expresses our desire to serve Hashem in a higher manner – in the absence of the full functioning Beis HaMikdash.
-Just like the Maccabees desired a pure service, our lighting expresses our connection and desire to such a service.
+Just like the Maccabees desired a pure service, our lighting expresses our connection and desire for such a service.

 Maoz Tzur never sounded better.

 (I wrote a post here about Our Divinely Approved Chanukah Service)